 Weak Points of the Military Court in General Criminal Cases

-Military courts are designed to maintain military discipline (such as cases of desertion or insubordination).
-However, when used to prosecute violence against civilians, there are several major risks that haunt, namely:
+The military court is designed to maintain military discipline (such as cases of desertion or insubordination).
+However, when used to prosecute violence against civilians, there are several major risks that haunt, namely